automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ornithopsis.md

 # Ornithopsis
-## Description: This "bird face" was actually a genus of titanosaur.
+## This "bird face" was actually a genus of titanosaur.